gchq/gaffer-doc/docs/federation-changes.md

 ## Migrating to a FederatedOperation

-Previously, graphIds were selected with the now deprecated option: `gaffer.federatedstore.operation.graphIds`.
-This is being partially supported temporarily while users migrate to using a FederatedOperation, but there are some scenarios in which the option will no longer work.
+Previously, graphIds were selected in queries with the now deprecated option: `gaffer.federatedstore.operation.graphIds`.
+This is being supported while users migrate to using a FederatedOperation.

 ### Sending an Operation to specific stores

-As mentioned, the `gaffer.federatedstore.operation.graphIds` option is still being temporarily supported so if you have an Operation using that option, it should continue to work.
-It will still work if the option is being used **inside** an OperationChain.
-However, if the option is being used **on** an OperationChain, then see [below](#breaking-change).
+As mentioned, the `gaffer.federatedstore.operation.graphIds` option is still being supported so if you have an Operation using that option, it will continue to work.
-Despite the option being still supported, we still recommend you migrate to using a FederatedOperation.
+Despite the option still being supported, we recommend you migrate to using a FederatedOperation.

+The `gaffer.federatedstore.operation.graphIds` option does not work an OperationChain.
+Previously, if you wanted to send an entire OperationChain to specific graphs, then you had to use a FederatedOperationChain.
+This has been replaced by a FederatedOperation with an OperationChain as the payload.
+For migration, see [below](#breaking-change-removal-of-federatedoperationchain).

 #### Deprecated graphIds option on a single Operation
 ```json